Isn't one of the lessons in Crime 101 to leave no trace?

 One of the quickest ways to get yourself arrested...

 ...is to attempt to run down a cop.
-A driver pulled over for erratic operation in Shrewsbury became even more erratic when she drove away from the stop, making contact with (but thankfully, not injuring) the officer.
 The woman was arrested later the same day when police spotted her vehicle and deployed stop sticks.

 All in the family.